nightman-yeren/badapple-ascii/README.md

 # bad-apple-ascii
 Bad Apple But in ASCII!

+#DISCLAIMER
+My original account got flagged so that is why I moved my project to here

 # About
 I've been using this script to turn the legendary bad apple to ascii form, I came up with this idea when I encountered a video to ascii tutorial,